First Quarter on

 Moon after descending node

-4 days after descending node on 17 September 2004 at 14:51 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 8 days, until the lunar orbit crosses from South to North in ascending node on 30 September 2004 at 13:30 in ♈ Aries.
+4 days after descending node on 17 September 2004 at 14:51 in ♎ Libra the Moon is positioned south of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from South to North in ascending node on 30 September 2004 at 13:30 in ♈ Aries.

 Moon at southern standstill

 At 02:36 the Moon is meeting its standstill point to reach South declination of ∠-27.958°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠28.020° at the point of next standstill in ♊ Gemini on 5 October 2004 at 17:37.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠28.020° at the point of next northern standstill in ♊ Gemini on 5 October 2004 at 17:37.

 Syzygy in 6 days